The Trans American Bike Race (TABR)

-The TABR starts on the Pacific in Astoria, Oregon during the first week of June to maximise the longest days of the year and the course ends at the Atlantic in Yorktown, Virginia.
+The TABR starts on the Pacific in Astoria, Oregon during the first week of June, to maximize the longest days of the year, and the course ends at the Atlantic in Yorktown, Virginia.

-I packed light for the race making sure I only took the bare essentials, this meant only having 1 set of clothes and very limited spares for the bike.
+I packed light for the race making sure I only took the bare essentials.
+This meant only having one set of clothes and very limited spares for the bike.

 Long roads that vanish into the distance

-One of the most important considerations when selecting your equipment are the wheels and as with everything a lot of it comes down to personal choice.
+One of the most important considerations when selecting your equipment is the wheels and, as with everything, a lot of it comes down to personal choice.

-One of the main decisions is to use alloy or carbon wheels; I wanted to use alloy wheels, it is easier to fix alloy wheels if you have a problem, if you crash into anything with carbon wheels at least one of them is usually destroyed.
-One of the other decisions is to use a dynamo or to take battery lights.
-Due to the length of the race I wanted to use a dynamo to generate power for my lights, the dynamo would also allow me to generate energy for recharging equipment during the day if I also used a USB hub to enable me to access that dynamo power.
+One of the main decisions is whether to use alloy or carbon wheels; I wanted to use alloy wheels because it is easier to fix alloy wheels if you have a problem.
+If you crash into anything with carbon wheels at least one of them is usually destroyed.
+One of the other decisions to make is whether to use a dynamo or to take battery lights.
+Due to the length of the race, I wanted to use a dynamo to generate power for my lights.
+The dynamo would also allow me to generate energy for recharging equipment during the day if I also used a USB hub to enable me to access that dynamo power.

-I was using disc brakes so I wanted rims that enabled us to build a stiff but reliable wheel.
-One of the biggest problems wheel builders have with 11-speed bikes with disc brakes is using centre drilled rims because the angle the spokes make on the ‘drive side’ is much tighter than on the non-drive side.
-If the builder tries to tension the spokes to the same tension then a lot more tension is put on the non-drive side spokes making them more likely to brake at the nipple.
+I was using disc brakes, so I wanted rims that enabled us to build a stiff, but reliable, wheel.
+One of the biggest problems wheel builders have with 11-speed bikes with disc brakes is using center-drilled rims because the angle the spokes make on the ‘drive side’ is much tighter than on the non-drive side.
+If the builder tries to tension the spokes to the same tension, then a lot more tension is put on the non-drive side spokes making them more likely to brake at the nipple.

-Because I prized reliability and quality of ride above everything I chose the new Pacenti Forza rims which are 24mm wide at the tire, the rims are drilled off-center and the design profile is asymmetric meaning that the spoke angles on either side of the wheel can be made of equal tension allowing the wheel builder to make a wheel with better structural integrity.
+Because I prized reliability and quality of ride above everything, I chose the new Pacenti Forza rims which are 24mm wide at the tire.
+The rims are drilled off-center and the design profile is asymmetric, which means the spoke angles on either side of the wheel can be made of equal tension allowing the wheel builder to make a wheel with better structural integrity.

-The race was a real adventure and the route took me through small town rural America and I got to meet some incredibly kind and generous people.
-Once I got up into the Rocky Mountains I spent almost a week above 2000m/6550ft and began to feel very fit.
-The big surprise though were that last three major States, Missouri (the crossing of Illinois was very short), Kentucky and Virginia.
-These last States were incredibly mountainous and on my second day in Missouri I did more vertical climbing than in the whole of the Rockies and the climbing intensified until I entered eastern Virginia and left the Blue Mountains behind.
+The race was a real adventure and the route took me through small town rural America.
+I got to meet some incredibly kind and generous people.
+Once I got up into the Rocky Mountains, I spent almost a week above 2000m/6550ft and began to feel very fit.
+The big surprise though were the last three major states: Missouri (the crossing of Illinois was very short), Kentucky, and Virginia.
+These last States were incredibly mountainous and on my second day in Missouri I did more vertical climbing than in the whole of the Rockies.
+The climbing intensified until I entered eastern Virginia and left the Blue Ridge Mountains behind.